 In this course, we will discuss the basic principles for generating tomographic images of volumetric objects through the detection of ionizing radiation signals.
-These include the sources of ionizing radiation, interactions of ionizing radiation with matter, operating principles for state-of-art imaging detectors, mathematical and statistical principles for modeling the detected signal, basic techniques for reconstructing tomographic images from measured projections.
+These include the sources of ionizing radiation, interactions of ionizing radiation with matter, operating principles for state-of-art imaging detectors, mathematical and statistical principles for modeling the detected signal, and basic techniques for reconstructing tomographic images from measured projections.
 Based on these discussions, we will introduce several critically important imaging modalities, such as planar X-ray radiography, X-ray computed tomography (CT), positron emission tomography (PET), single-photon emission computed tomography (SPECT), and their application in the diagnosis of diseases, monitoring therapeutic responses and as research tools for understanding the molecular pathways underlying various biological processes.
-We will also discuss several emerging radiological imaging techniques, such as X-ray fluorescence emission tomography (XFET), X-ray luminescence computed tomography (XLCT) and their applications in preclinical and clinical research.
+We will also discuss several emerging radiological imaging techniques, such as X-ray fluorescence emission tomography (XFET), X-ray luminescence computed tomography (XLCT), and their applications in preclinical and clinical research.

 Teaching Staff and Office Hours

 Instructor: Ling-Jian Meng, Ph.D.
 E-mail: email@example.com; Office: 111E Talbot Lab; Tel: 217-3337710.

 Office hours: 3-5 pm on Friday.
 Please feel free to come to my office during regular hours or to send me an email to make an appointment.

 Lecture Time and Place